-So who is the Premier League youngster at the centre of the international tug-of-war?
-Goal brings you everything you need to know about the Hammers teen, his national team eligibility and more.
+So who is the prospect at the centre of the international tug-of-war?
+Goal brings you everything you need to know about the Hammers star, his national team eligibility and more.

 Who is Declan Rice?

 Rice began his football career at Chelsea, but did not make the grade at Stamford Bridge and was released in 2014, though he did not move far in his next step, joining the ranks of West Ham.

 Equally adept in defence or midfield, Rice has enjoyed a swift ascent through the ranks of the east London outfit.

 After serving as captain of the Hammers Under-23 team as they earned promotion from the Premier League 2 Division 2 in 2016-17, he was elevated to the first team and was handed his debut by Slaven Bilic in May 2017 as a substitute in a 2-1 win over Burnley.

 Bilic kept faith in Rice at the beginning of the 2017-18 season, giving him more competitive minutes from the bench, as well as a full debut in a 3-2 win over Southampton that August.

 The arrival of David Moyes as Bilic's successor in November 2017 proved to be a positive development in the career of Rice and he featured heavily for the remainder of the season, primarily in defence alongside more experienced campaigners such as Pablo Zabaleta and Angelo Ogbonna.

 In all, Rice made 26 Premier League appearances in 2017-18, starting 15 games, and he also featured in the FA Cup and League Cup.
 At the end of the season he narrowly missed out on the 'Hammer of the Year' award, coming second to Marko Arnautovic.

 Another managerial change in 2018-19 had potential implications for Rice, but new boss Manuel Pellegrini has thus far been impressed by what he has seen and the player was handed a new five-year contract in December 2018.